 PAD is caused by the buildup of plaque (substance made up of cholesterol, calcium and fibrous tissue) in the arteries of the legs.
 As more plaque builds up, arteries narrow and stiffen.
-Eventually, enough plaque builds up to reduce blood flow to the arteries of the legs.
+Over time, plaque builds up to reduce blood flow to the arteries of the legs.
 When this happens, a patient's legs does not receive the oxygen it needs.

 Angioplasty and stents are often used to widen the artery, thereby allowing more blood flow.
 Angioplasty consists of inserting a small balloon into the narrow part of the artery and expanding it, pushing back the plaque.
-Stents are small tubes of fabric reinforced with a metal mesh designed to remain in the artery providing a reinforced wall to hold the artery open.
+Stents are small tubes of fabric reinforced with a metal mesh designed to remain in the artery to hold it open.